-The architecture of the controllers presented in this work was also described in detail in the Ph.D. dissertation [27], where the author used Yellow Saddle Goatfish algorithm (YSGA) and Particle Swarm Optimization (PSO) to find the optimal controller parameters for automatic voltage regulation (AVR) system, which schema is presented in Figure 5.
+The architecture of the controllers presented in this work was also described in detail in the Ph.D. dissertation [27], where the author used yellow saddle goatfish algorithm (YSGA) and particle swarm optimization (PSO) to find the optimal controller parameters for automatic voltage regulation (AVR) system, whose schema is presented in Fig. 5.